even4void/aliquote/content/post/isbc31.md

 This talk focused on semi-supervised methods seeking local patterns in data, for cluster analysis or classification.
 The "bump hunting" framework allows to find regions in the feature space with relatively high or low values for the target variable, see e.g., [Bump Hunting in High-Dimensional Data](http://www-stat.stanford.edu/&#126;jhf/ftp/prim.pdf) <i class="fa fa-chain-broken fa-1x"></i>, from Friedman and Fisher.
 The original work is described here:
 Friedman, J.H. and Fisher, N.I.
 (1999).
 Bump-hunting for high dimensional data. **Statistics and Computing* *9*: 123-143.

 The [prim](http://cran.r-project.org/web/packages/prim/) package follows from this seminal work and allows to fit PRIM models (See its accompagnying vignettes, e.g., <i class="fa fa-file-pdf-o fa-1x"></i> [Using prim for bump hunting](http://cran.r-project.org/web/packages/prim/vignettes/prim-2d.pdf)).
-For instance, let's consider the @birthwt@ data, which comes from a study on risk factors associated with low infant birth weight.
+For instance, let's consider the `birthwt` data, which comes from a study on risk factors associated with low infant birth weight.

 ```r
 data(birthwt, package="MASS")